Winter is a cold, dark time…especially in your garage.

 Design

-The NewAir G73 is deceptively small, only around nine inches wide and deep and only eleven inches high.
+The NewAir G73 is deceptively tiny, only around nine inches wide, deep, and eleven inches high.

 Pictures don’t really do it justice.